AndreyBozhko/TaxiOptimizer/README.md

 ##### Airflow setup

-The Apache Airflow scheduler can be installed on the master node of *spark-batch-cluster*.
+The Apache Airflow scheduler can be installed on the master node of *spark-stream-cluster*.
 Follow the instructions in `docs/airflow_install.txt` to launch the Airflow server.

 ##### PostgreSQL setup